Hard Boiled Eggs in Shell in the Microwave to Make Deviled Eggs

 Refrigerate for two hours (_____) to allow flavors to blend.
 Serve.

-Cooking times are for a 700-watt oven.
-For best results with this and any other microwave recipe, please be sure to go to Timing of the Microwaving Tips section for a complete explanation of timing in the microwave.
-(We also provide Conversion Charts to help you find the correct times for your oven!)
+NOTE: Cooking times are for a 700-watt oven.
+For best results with this and any other microwave recipe, please be sure to go to the Timing Section of Microwaving Tips for a complete explanation of timing in the microwave.

 Photo Diary of Recipe Preparation